centiservice/matssocket/matssocket-client-dart/README-development.md

 #### Node targets - Node required, supplied by Gradle

 To run the tests on the Node target, you need to have Node on `PATH`.
-To use the Node supplied by Gradle, run the following command in project root: `./gradlew nodeBinDir`.
-This will download Node and print the path to the directory containing the Node executable, printing "Node bin dir: &lt;nodeBinPath&gt;".
-Stick this on the `PATH` variable, e.g. for Unices `export PATH=<nodeBinPath>:$PATH`, or Windows `set PATH=<nodeBinPath>;%PATH%`.
+To use the Node supplied by Gradle, run the following command in project root: `./gradlew nodeBinDir` (or `download`).
+This will download Node and print the path to the directory containing the Node executable, along with convenient path-setting commands for Unix and Windows.

 Standing in the `matssocket-client-dart` module directory, here's an example running the tests on Node target compiled to JavaScript: